cs10/sp26/_labs/lab14.md

 ---
-title: "Lab 14"
+title: "Lab 13"
 description: "OOP in Snap!"
-due: "Friday, 10/31"
+due:
 gradescope_assignment_id:
 submission_files:
 ---

-# Lab 14: OOP in Snap!
-(In Person Checkoff)
+# Lab 13: OOP in Snap!
+(Optional)

 ## Instructions
-- **To get credit for this lab, you will need to get checked off by a TA/USC1 or Academic Intern**
 - There is no workbook for this lab.
 - [Here is an optional starter file](https://snap.berkeley.edu/snap/snap.html#present:Username=jedi_force&ProjectName=Lab%2013%3a%20Starter%20%28OOP%20in%20Snap%21%29&editMode&noRun).
 You are not required to use it, but you can!
-- *If you did not get checked-off during lab, you will need to attend office hours so a course staff member can check you off*

 ## Submitting
-This lab requires in-person checkoff.
-There is no Gradescope submission for this lab.
+There is no submission required for this lab.

 ## Objectives
 In this lab, you will practice Object-Oriented Programming (OOP) concepts through Snap!
 By the end of the lab, you will: